What? Used ebooks?

-When I first read this article about Amazon and Apple’s recent patent applications to enable the re-sale of ebooks (and digital music), I was naturally quite perturbed.
+When I first read this article about Amazon and Apple’s recent patent applications to enable the re-sale of used ebooks (and digital music), I was naturally quite perturbed.
 But after a little reflection, it is actually quite a logical step in the process of transforming publishing into electronic publishing.

 When you think about it, the concept is only an electronic extension from street front second hand bookstores that have been an integral part of the book market ever since books were first printed.
 The only difference being that instead of a kindly second hand book store owner making a living from used books, it will be two mega-giant corporations that will rake in the profit.